synedra/fusionauth-docker-install/step2-web.md

 # Logout from the admin user and login with Fred

 Click 'Login' to log in.
-Since you are already logged in as the admin user you will need to 'Logout' and then 'Login' again with fred as the user.
+Use 'fred@example.com' and 'password' as the credentials.

 <!-- NAVIGATION -->
 <div id="navigation-top" class="navigation-top">